 Power Capacity and Power Delivery

 There are four permissible power states: AC Power Off, Management (FRU Only Mode), Aux Power Mode (S5), and Main Power Mode (S0).
-The transition of these states is shown in Figure 29.
-The main/aux power domains are switched on the baseboard and uses the power pins defined in Table 11.
-For each of these states, the max power envelopes are defined as follows:
+The transition of these states is shown in .
+The max available power envelopes for each of these states are defined in Table 30.

+Figure 27: Baseboard Power Sequencing